 Do payments sent to me automatically show up in my bank account?

 Nope - whenever you receive a payment from one of your friends, the money is put in your Venmo account.
 You need to initiate a bank transfer for the funds to be sent to your bank account.
 You can do that by tapping the "☰" icon in the upper left hand corner of the app and then "Transfer to Bank" or “Transfer Money” (Alternately: Tap “Manage Balance” and then “Transfer to Bank”).
 Then, choose "Instant" (1% fee, minimum of $0.25 and maximum of $10.00) or "1-3 biz days" (no fee).
 Please note that transfers are reviewed which could cause a delay or for funds to be frozen or removed from your Venmo account.

-Find out more about your Venmo balance here.
+Find out more about the money in your Venmo account here.

 What is the limit on bank transfers?

 If you’ve verified your identity with us, your weekly rolling limit for bank transfers is $19,999 ($2,999.99 per transfer).
 Your limit will be set at $999.99 if you haven’t verified your identity.
 To learn more about limits, or how to verify your identity, please see this article.
 As noted in Venmo’s User Agreement, these limits may change from time to time in Venmo’s sole discretion.

 Can you rush my bank transfer?

 If you’d like to move the money from your Venmo account into your bank account more quickly, you might consider an instant transfer.
 Instant transfer is a feature that allows Venmo users to transfer the money in their Venmo account to certain bank accounts or eligible Visa and Mastercard debit cards, typically within 30 minutes.
 A 1% fee (with a minimum fee of $0.25 and a maximum fee of $10) is deducted from the transfer amount for each transfer.